-User patterns may be assigned in the MATLAB window shown here.
+You can assign user data patterns in the MATLAB tab.
 The data pattern can be input into MATLAB or found directly through measurement of a high SNR signal.

 Signal spectra

 An FFT of the corrected electric field vs. time can reveal much about the data signal.
 Asymmetric or shifted spectra can indicate excessive laser frequency error.
 Periodicity in the spectrum shows correlation between data tributaries.
 The FFT of the laser phase vs. time data can be used to measure laser phase noise.